JanardhanSingh98/dict2obj/README.md

 ✅ Return `None` for missing attributes instead of raising errors
 ✅ Convert back to dictionary with `to_dict()`
 ✅ Flatten to dot notation with `to_dot_dict()`
-✅ Supports non-string keys like integers and tuples

 ---